kblyr/MassTransitPlayground/UserOrchestration/README.md

 A background worker service that is used to handle the state of **User**

 ## WebApi
-A resource endpoint interface for the client.
+A resource endpoint interface accessible for the client.

 By design, it should be the only part of the system that is publicly available (not including the front-end UI of course)